MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-b.md

 More complex capabilities can be: Code Interpreter where we can let it run, execute and the LLM can analyze the output (either the result or any errors).

-Same use case comes in where ChatGPT can also generate images and execute codes along with it's text generation capability.
+Same use case comes in where ChatGPT can also generate images and execute codes along with its text generation capability.

 **3. Write actions**